 The Board Vice Chair-Chair Elect appoints an LAAC Chair who represents an AACSB accredited Organization.
 The LAAC Chair serves a one-year term as Chair and may be reappointed as Chair for a second year by the Board Vice Chair-Chair Elect.

 The composition of LAAC reflects AACSB’s commitment to diversity and inclusion.
 The LAAC Chair and the LAAC staff liaison ensure that LAAC membership includes diversity in gender, country representation, job functions/roles, etc. as represented within Latin American and Caribbean business schools and the communities they serve.

-Irineu G. N. Gianesi, Insper Instituto de Ensino e Pesquisa
+Irineu Gianesi, Insper Instituto de Ensino e Pesquisa

-Maria Baltar, Senior Director, Accreditation Services, AACSB International
+Maria Baltar, Assistant Vice President, Accreditation Services, AACSB International